juju/docs/src/en/charms-storage.md

 a different number.
 In any case, if detaching storage from a unit would bring the total number of storage instances below the minimum, Juju will return an error.

+It is not possible to add storage to a model without also attaching it to a unit.
+However, with the `juju import-filesystem` command, it is possible to add storage to a model that has been previously released from a removed model.

 #### Examples